-First off, let me start out by saying that you are asking — as in offering — to dance with a woman.
-You are not demanding that she dance with you, or subpoenaing her onto the dance floor against her will.
-This means that she is not obligated or in any way legally responsible to dance with you.
+First off, let me start out by saying that you are asking—as in offering—to dance with a woman.
+You are not demanding that she dance with you or subpoenaing her onto the dance floor against her will.
+This means that she is not obligated or in any way legally responsible for dancing with you.
 She has a right to turn you down for any reason she wants, regardless of how guilty or innocent you are.

 Is it rude, disrespectful, mean, confusing, depressing, and just downright heartbreaking sometimes?
 Yes!
 Did you deserve it?
 Maybe, maybe not.
 But can you handle the situation like a gentleman and not make it worse than it is?
 Yes!
 Can you still have a good evening in spite of being turned down?
 Yes!

-I've compiled a list of common reasons why I and other women I know say "no" to men who ask them to dance.
+I've compiled a list of common reasons why other women I know and I say "no" to men who ask them to dance.
 It's not out of malice or viciousness, but rather because you've done something we don't like that you're not aware of, or we're just not in the mood and don't feel like dealing with you.
 Before you get offended, just remember that not every man calls back a woman after she goes on a date with him, even though she looked great and acted like a total lady.
-But he decided not to go out with her again, and now she's at home suffering and obsessing over why he rejected her.
+But he decided not to go out with her again, and now she may be at home suffering and obsessing over why he rejected her.

 Some of these reasons may seem very obvious and totally valid excuses for turning a guy down, while others might seem just silly or superficial.

 As you read, just keep an open mind and don't freak out thinking that women are evil, ungrateful creatures that exist simply to make your life miserable.
-And of course, women aren't perfect either and I'm not excusing rude behavior by either party.
-The purpose of this list is to help you, especially when you first start out dancing, so you get a better understanding of what you're doing right or wrong, and you don't discouraged by women rejecting your offers to dance.
+And, of course, women aren't perfect either, and I'm not excusing rude behavior by either party.
+The purpose of this list is to help you, especially when you first start out dancing, so you get a better understanding of what you're doing right or wrong and you don't get discouraged by women rejecting your offers to dance.

 Keep in mind that this is just an initial list—I can give you 100 reasons why a woman won't dance with you.
 That's just life.